Kiwi-Nest/Kiwi-Nest/Rules/shortrules.md

 Although we aren't that strict with rules normally, if we do have to punish a member at some point, we will be strictly following these rules.

+The full version of the Rules can be viewed [here](https://github.com/Kiwi-Nest/Kiwi-Nest/blob/main/Rules/rules.md)

 -   Staff Team